-Our legacy of excellence in education grows because of the strengths of our award-winning faculty who invest in collaborative, interdisciplinary and solution-focused approaches to research, education and entrepreneurship.
+Our legacy of excellence in education grows because of the strengths of our award winning faculty who invest in collaborative, interdisciplinary and solution-focused approaches to research, education and entrepreneurship.

-We look forward to working with you to empower the workforce and leadership of the 21st century through discovery and impact.
+We look forward to working with you to empower the workforce and leadership through discovery and impact.